Table of Contents

 Reference: Janssen et al. J Am Geriatr Soc.
 2002.

 Fortunately, sarcopenia is neither inevitable nor irreversible — some seniors have built more muscle in their old age than they ever had in their youth.
-The older you get, though, the greater your muscles’ anabolic resistance (i.e., their resistance to growth), and so the greater the protein intake and exercise volume (of resistance training, preferably) you’ll need to stimulate muscle protein synthesis.
+The older you get, though, the greater your muscles’ anabolic resistance (i.e., their resistance to growth), and so the more protein you must eat to stimulate muscle protein synthesis.
+(Ideally, this additional protein should complement a resistance-training program.)

 The protein RDA for adults over 50 is currently the same as for younger adults: 0.8 g/kg.
 Same as for younger adults, however, studies using the IAAO method have suggested that 1.2 g/kg would be a more appropriate RDA.
 Moreover, since a low protein intake is associated with frailty and worse physical function than a higher protein intake, several authorities now recommend that older adults consume 1.2–1.5 g/kg.
 Finally, while all adults have similar daily protein requirements, older adults have higher per-meal requirements.